Starship Size Issues

 The Infinity is explicitly kept in the secret "shuttlebay 3", which is located behind the main deflector dish, as we can clearly see in "Into the Breach II".
 The Nova Squadron fighters are arguably too large for the main shuttlebay and also launched from somewhere else in "Ascension I".
 And regarding the "standard shuttle" (actually rather: runabout), we can see how they are stored and exit the ship from an accordingly huge shuttlebay in "The Devourer of All Things II".

 All these large shuttlebays look the same with their hexagonal cross-section and may be meant to be the same.
 This alleviates the problem of fitting it into the ship, although the question is what could be so secret about "shuttlebay 3".
 It is still possible that there are symmetrical large port and starboard shuttlebays just behind the deflector dish, of which the one on the port side, "shuttlebay 3", is a secret for some reason.
 On the other hand, the engineering hull just isn't wide enough for such shuttlebays on both sides.
 In any case, the solid wall opposite to the opening to space indicates that it is not a through-deck shuttlebay, although this too would help a bit to fit it in.
 As for the size of this shuttlebay, it is consistently at least five, but more likely six decks tall when viewed from the inside in various episodes.
-We can see it from the outside in "Into the Breach II", where the outer door (which covers the whole cross-section) is more like two decks high and way too small for the Infinity to pass through.
+We can see it from the outside in "Into the Breach II", where the outer door (which covers the whole cross-section) is more like two decks high and too small for the Infinity (about 7.5 meters tall) to pass through.
 On the other extreme end of the scale, a shot from "Ascension II" shows the shuttlebay with a height of as many as eight decks, which is totally impossible to be located anywhere on Voyager-A (especially because the outer walls are straight, with no hull curvature).

 There is no satisfactory solution to the shuttlebay dilemma, as we certainly don't want to increase Voyager-A to 1.5 kilometers.
 Perhaps we should simply accept that the small, reasonably sized shuttlebay was not used at all and that there are one or two much bigger ones somewhere on the ship, whose size is exaggerated in "Ascension II" and which for some reason are not recognizable as external features when the doors are closed.
 Maybe the doors are cloaked?
 Also, like on the original Voyager, there have to be additional spacious storage facilities for the shuttles that are currently not in the launch bay.